ALL AROUND THIS WORLD

 Founder

-Jay Sand, guitarist and children's music teacher, dad of three girls and world traveler (much more so before he became the dad of three girls), developed the All Around This World curriculum with his children as a way to introduce them to the countries he's already visited and the many more he plans to visit with them.
+Jay Sand, guitarist and children's music teacher, dad of three girls and world traveler, developed the All Around This World curriculum with his children as a way to introduce them to the countries he's already visited and the many more he plans to visit with them.
 Jay held his first All Around This World classes in 2009 in his West Philadelphia living room.
-Since then, AATW classes have caught on and spread to multiple cities around the world, both “in person” and, in our newly Zoom-friendly age, online.
+Since then, AATW lessons and interactive classes have spread to multiple cities around the world, giving kids from every continent the opportunity to learn about global cultures through the AATW hundreds of songs and cultural experiences, both in person and online.

 About OUR TEACHERS